 “Give honor to marriage, and remain faithful to one another in marriage.
 God will surely judge people who are immoral and who commit adultery.”
 (Hebrews 13:4 NLT).

 Being a Christian is to know about commitment: Commitment to God, to our spouses, to our children, and to everyone around us.
 We cannot claim to be faithful to God if we are unfaithful to our spouses.
 We cannot claim to be faithful to God if we are not faithful to our children.
 We cannot be faithful to our children if we are not faithful to our spouses.

 God sees us and knows if we are living up to our commitments.
 There is no hiding, there is no pretending.
 If we live secret, separate lives, we are being unfaithful to our children, our spouses, and to God.

 There are no excuses to be made, just corrections to our behavior that are required.
-We should always endeavor to use the troubles and the suffering in our lives to make us better people, and to draw us closer to those we love: Our children, our families, and God.
+We should always endeavor to use the troubles and the suffering in our lives to make us better people, and to draw us closer to those we love: Our children, our spouses, and God.

 Today is a good day to ask ourselves if we are being faithful to everyone we love.
-If we are honest, and we find that the answer is “no,” remember that God knows too, and ask Him to help you change it to “Yes!”
+If we are honest, and we find that the answer is, “No,” remember that God knows too, and ask Him to help you change it to, “Yes!”